 Listen to what they say, restate what you believe to be the issue, and ask if you have understood them correctly.
 Don’t be afraid to ask for clarification.

 Listen without judging or condemning the other person.
 Now is not the time for correcting them.
 Instead, now is the time to express God’s unconditional love to them.
 We should humbly remember that we are the recipients of God’s unconditional love as well.

 (6) Praying For Others Affirms Their Worth.

 Praying for others affirms the worth and value of that person to God and yourself.
 They may be overwhelmed with shame and wonder if God still loves them.
 Remind them that God’s love for them is grounded in his love for them, not their performance.
-Praying for others recognizes that we are a witness to what God is going to do.
+Praying for others recognizes that we are a witness to what God will do.

 (7) Praying For Others Is A Privilege.